 To encourage graduate students to pursue scholarly excellence, the College of Graduate Studies and Research will provide travel awards to students whose scholarly/creative work has been accepted for presentation at a regional or national conference, and who have received matching financial support from their college and/or department to help pay for travel to the event.

-The awards are available to any graduate student currently enrolled in a graduate degree program.
+Eligibility: The awards are available to any graduate student currently enrolled in a graduate degree program.
+Unregistered students are not eligible for funding consideration.
 Students must present the results of their scholarship at a national or regional conference, and invited directly by the program organizer and/or submitted to the program committee for selection.

 Requests must make clear that the presentation is directly related to the student's scholarship or creative pursuits while enrolled in the graduate program.
 Funding is not typically approved for presentations involving non-scholarly or non-academic topics that are not part of a larger research or creative endeavor or agenda.